-FY20 Results: 40%.
+FY21 Results: 38%.

 Measure 9.3 [CCR] - the aggregate percentage of graduates that are accepted into at least one post-secondary option (college/university, military, apprenticeship, post-secondary training program) prior to graduation will be at least 65%.
-FY20 Results: Data not available.

 Measure 9.4 [CCR] - the aggregate percentage of graduating students who earn a score of college or career ready or needing no more than one semester of remediation on one of three assessments (ACT, Accuplacer, and ASVAB) will be at least 50%.